John Milfull: University of New South Wales

 the powerful generation of scholars raised in the Sydney school (...) who have already made the wider world of Germanistik aware of the new scholarship coming from Australia with major publications in book form on problems of modern German literature...

 In 1980 he gave an invited lecture on "Visibility and Invisibility: Assimilation, Success, and the German-Jewish Paradox" at the Center for Advanced Holocaust Studies in the United States Holocaust Memorial Museum, Washington DC.

 In 1984 he was appointed Dean of Arts and Social Sciences at the University of New South Wales, a position he held until 1993.

 During this "time of reduced government funding, growing commercialisation of the university sector and dwindling enrolments in 'non-profitable' languages" along with "Australia’s turn towards Asia", he tried to protect the community of teachers, researchers and students that he had built up and to rethink "the structure and goals of the faculty".

 Partly as a result of this, in 1984 Milfull established a degree program in European Studies at the UNSW and in 1996 he founded the UNSW's Centre for European Studies, of which he remained the director until his retirement in 2006.
 He used the centre to bring together diplomats and academics and to promote the "European idea" that in which he fervently believed.
 He was commended by Professor Frank B. Tipton for these achievements:

 John Milfull deserves special mention for his efforts on behalf of German and European studies in Australia, efforts that have provided invaluable opportunities to exchange views with the broadest possible range of international scholars.

-In 2006 he was appointed as Professor Emeritus and visiting professor in European Studies at the University of NSW.
+In 2006 he was appointed as professor emeritus and visiting professor in European Studies at the University of NSW.

 Other university appointments

-Apart from his years at University of New South Wales, he acted in 1994 as Acting Dean at the University of Adelaide and worked in 1995 as a Visiting Research Fellow in the School of European Studies at the University of Sussex.
+Apart from his years at University of New South Wales, he acted in 1994 as acting dean at the University of Adelaide and worked in 1995 as a visiting research fellow in the School of European Studies at the University of Sussex.

 In 1969 he was invited to the Free University Berlin as a Humboldt Scholar.
-He spent periods at the Technical University Berlin, at the Martin Luther University of Halle-Wittenberg and, as a lecturer, at the University of Cambridge.
+He spent periods at Technische Universität Berlin, at the Martin Luther University of Halle-Wittenberg and, as a lecturer, at the University of Cambridge.